Landscaping Guru

 How this fits into the larger project

-Use this guide with the Patio Installation Guide for Homeowners so the detail supports the broader layout, budget, and long-term ownership plan.
+Use this guide with the Walkway and Pathway Installation Guide for Homeowners so the detail supports the broader layout, budget, and long-term ownership plan.

 What homeowners should remember